benibela/xidel/readme.txt

   4 ) Templates, a simplified version of the page which is pattern matched against the input

   5 ) Multipage templates, i.e. a file that contains templates for several pages

+  6 ) (XPath 3 and XQuery 3 expressions, but they are work in progress and very incomplete  )

 The different kinds except multipage templates are usually automatically detected, but a certain type can be forced with the extract-kind option.